daler-developer/quiz-game/README.md

 # Quiz Game

-Welcome to Social Media app! 👋
+Welcome to Quiz Game app! 👋

 ![This is an image](/preview.png)